JGrana01/huetil/README.md

 Linux based script to provide tools to manage a Hue Bridge and it's devices

 ## Installation
-huetil can be installed on GNU/Linux and Asuswrt-Merlin routers.
+huetil can be installed on Debian/Linux systems (i.e. Raspberry Pi) and Asuswrt-Merlin routers.

 Using ssh/shell, execute the following line: